South Africa's power crisis risks choking green energy drive

-CAPE TOWN (Reuters) - South Africa’s hopes of becoming one of the world’s top renewable energy hubs are dimming due to poor infrastructure and delays as cash-strapped state utility Eskom is distracted by a scramble to keep the lights on.
+CAPE TOWN, March 5 (Reuters) - South Africa’s hopes of becoming one of the world’s top renewable energy hubs are dimming due to poor infrastructure and delays as cash-strapped state utility Eskom is distracted by a scramble to keep the lights on.

 Chronic electricity shortages are one of the biggest brakes on growth in Africa’s most developed economy as regular blackouts strangle industries from mining to manufacturing and pile pressure on President Jacob Zuma’s government.